ivf-automation/haliene/README.md

 Also should I create new object for image or should I change and return it?

 Find a smart way to write Constructor which is not leaky on cases to initialize a valid instance.

+In this branch, I tried cropping many images and it worked well.

+Further we wanted to test a hypothesis - we can seperate sperms (dead or alive) based on color distinction.
+We took 3 images of slides with no sperms (experiments/images/all_dust*) and we tweaked our current filter to not take those blobs.
+But it ended up not taking a dead sperm too. rending this hypothesis false
+Tweaks?
+- thresholding after hue-seperation -> increasing the threshold to 70.
+- Next we tried to use this hypothesis to not use only_dust (or dustful) blobs at all in for cca.
+It did mostly well but missed out on dead sperms.

+Apart from that we also tried to use cnn for a toy usecase and it works.